haumea-lang/haumea-rs/README.md

 end
 ```

-# Find a bug, or want to request an issue?
+# Find a bug, or want to request a feature?
 Please create an issue with your bug report or pull request.

 # Haumea reference.